po1sigala/live/01-Class-Content/25-Power-Packs/C#/C#.md

 Our application works, but it still only prints the employee's name to the console.
 We want to see *all* of the employee's information.
 In order to print it, we need to be able to get it out of the Employee instance.

-Earlier in the project, we used dot notation to access Employee instance properties directly, but we have also used a method to access Employee's FirstName property.
+Earlier in the project, we used dot notation to access `Employee` instance properties directly, but we have also used a method to access Employee's `FirstName` property.
 The argument for the latter approach was to simplify formatting.
 But there are lots of good reasons for accessing properties indirectly through methods:

 * You can process the property before returning it, such as formatting or validating it.

 * You can change the type of the value before returning it.

 * You can provide a stable interface to the property, even if it changes internally.
-For example, GetId() will always return an integer ID, but maybe in the future the class will query a database to find the ID based on the employee's name.
+For example, `GetId()` will always return an integer `ID`.
+But maybe in the future, the class will query a database to find the ID based on the employee's name, which would be a string, and would therefore require type conversion.

-* You can return different values based on the time of day, e.g. GetGreeting() might return "Good Morning" before noon, and "Good Afternoon" later.
+* You can return different values based on the time of day, e.g. `GetGreeting()` might return "Good Morning" before noon, and "Good Afternoon" later.

 * You'll encounter endless other advantages as needs arise :)